bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 # Data Overview  <a name="data-overview"></a>

-To build out this proof of concept, the client has provided us some sample data.
-This is made up of images of six different types of fruit, sitting on the landing platform in the warehouse.
+To develop this proof of concept, the client provided sample data consisting of images of six different fruit types positioned on a warehouse landing platform.

-We randomly split the images for each fruit into training (60%), validation (30%) and test (10%) sets.
+We randomly split the images for each fruit class into training (60%), validation (30%), and test (10%) datasets.

 Examples of four images of each fruit class can be seen in the image below: